goreleaser/nfpm/www/docs/cmd/nfpm_completion_powershell.md

 # nfpm completion powershell

-generate the autocompletion script for powershell
+Generate the autocompletion script for powershell

 ## Synopsis

 Generate the autocompletion script for powershell.